Kuma's Corner

 Kuma's Corner (Kuma's) is a burger restaurant with a heavy-metal theme based in Chicago, Illinois.

 History

 Kuma's Corner first opened in 2005 in Chicago's Avondale neighborhood.
-Since then Kuma's has opened locations in Chicago's Fulton Market, as well as in Schaumburg and Indianapolis, as well as a second Chicago location in Fulton Market.
+Since then Kuma's has opened locations in Chicago's Fulton Market, as well as in Schaumburg and Indianapolis, and a second Chicago location in Fulton Market.

-In 2024, Kuma Holdings, the parent company of Kuma's Corner, filed for Chapter 11 bankruptcy, blaming the effects of the COVID-19 pandemic as a result of the decision.
-The company plans to keep operating its restaurants while restructuring.
+In 2024, Kuma Holdings, the parent company of Kuma's Corner, filed for Chapter 11 bankruptcy, blaming the effects of the COVID-19 pandemic as prompting the decision.
+The company planned to keep operating its restaurants while restructuring.